 It will provide you with first-hand experience of university – both campus life and academic courses.
 This experience will help you make important decisions about your higher education options and build the skills you need to follow your chosen route.
 After you have attended, you will receive ongoing advice and guidance throughout year 13 via Sutton Trust Online and our UCAS support programme.
 This will include personal statement reviews, mock interviews for clinical courses, finance and accommodation talks and more.
-You will be able to use TAP online messaging to keep in contact with the Ambassadors and staff and get answers to all of your questions this important time.
+You will be able to use Sutton Trust Online Chat to keep in contact with the Ambassadors and staff and get answers to all of your questions this important time.

 Upon completion of the summer school, you will be eligible for an enhanced contextual offer if you apply to Nottingham.
 This could be worth up to two grades lower than the standard offer for most courses (please see further details in the Contextual Offer FAQ below).

 You could also earn £1,000 a year (per year of study) if you complete the summer school and enrol as an undergraduate at the University.
 (Please note: this applies to students who qualify as "Home" for fees purposes only).
 This is in addition to any other financial support you might be entitled to.